Accelerate the Change.

 Program Details:

-• Cohort meets 2x per month for two hours.
+• Cohort meets 2 hours per month as a full group

 • Legal advice